AcademySoftwareFoundation/OpenColorIO/docs/CompatibleSoftware.rst

 Hiero 1.0 will ship with native support for OCIO in the display and the equivalent of Nuke's OCIOColorSpace in the Read nodes.

-It comes with “nuke-default” OCIO config by default, so the Hiero viewer matches when sending files to Nuke for rendering.
+It comes with "nuke-default" OCIO config by default, so the Hiero viewer matches when sending files to Nuke for rendering.

 Photoshop
 *********

 OpenColorIO display luts can be exported as ICC profiles for use in photoshop.
-See the ociobakelut details below for additional info.
 The core idea is to create an .icc profile, with a valid description, and then to save it to the proper OS icc directory.
-(On OSX, ~/Library/ColorSync/Profiles/) Upon a Photoshop relaunch, Edit->Assign Profile, and then select your new OCIO lut.
+(On OSX, ``~/Library/ColorSync/Profiles/``).
+Upon a Photoshop relaunch, Edit->Assign Profile, and then select your new OCIO lut.

+See the the OCIO user guide `for details on baking ICC profiles for Photoshop
+<userguide-bakelut-photoshop>`__

 OpenImageIO
 ***********